openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_structs.md

 public func setReadable(readable: Bool): Bool
 ```

-Function: Sets the readable permission for the file owner of the current instance.
+Function: Sets whether the file owner has read permission for the file corresponding to this instance.
 Throws an exception if the current user lacks permission to modify.

-- For files, sets whether the user has permission to read the file.
+- For files, sets read permission.
-- For directories, sets whether the user has permission to browse the directory.
+- For directories, sets permission to browse the directory.
-- On Windows, users always have read permissions for files and directories, which cannot be changed.
-The function is ineffective: returns true when `readable` is true, and false when `readable` is false.
+- On Windows, users always have read permission for files and directories, and this function returns true if `readable` is true, otherwise false.
-- On Linux and macOS, this function works normally.
-If the file entity corresponding to this [FileInfo](fs_package_structs.md#struct-fileinfo) is modified by another user or process during this function call, a race condition may prevent other modifications from taking effect.
+- On Linux and macOS, this function works as expected.
+If the file entity corresponding to this [FileInfo](fs_package_structs.md#struct-fileinfo) is modified by other users or processes during this function call, race conditions may cause other modifications to fail.

 Parameters: